theopn/dotfiles/README.md

 ## Miscellaneous Configurations

+> [!NOTE]
-These are single-file, minimal configurations that do not change very often.
+> These are single-file, minimal configurations that do not change very often.
-These are meant to be manually deployed as needed.
+> These are meant to be manually deployed as needed.
-Use the commands in `./misc/README.md` to deploy these configurations.
+> Use the commands in `./misc/README.md` to deploy these configurations.

 - `bashrc`: I prioritize simplicity and performance since zsh and Fish take care of my interactive uses and most of my scripts are written in Bash.
     Thus, my `.bashrc` is kept minimal with a simple prompt, some aliases, and variables